heatherbshapiro/end-to-boring-data-workshop/README.md

 Put the days of trying to decipher meaning from boring spreadsheets behind you.
 Visualize data to give greater and immediate meaning to all those numbers with Python.
 We will explore the variety of options available for data visualization in Python using different libraries and understand which ones excel for what type of task.
 Create maps, statistical graphs and more detailed or interactive visualizations that can also be used on the web, ideal to take that blog post to a whole new level.
 This presentation tackles boring data by looking at python libraries available for mapping such as basemap and folium, statistical graphs from libraries such as matplotlib and seaborn, as well as libraries such as Bokeh and Plotly that can be used for making interactive graphs.

 This workshop will walk through the steps of analyzing a NYC Restaurant Rating dataset and creating visualizations that can lead us to important realizations about the data.
+A completed version of the python code can be found [here](https://github.com/heatherbshapiro/an-end-to-boring-data/blob/master/An_End_to_Boring_Data.ipynb).

 ### The Slides for this talk are available [here](http://www.slideshare.net/HeatherShapiro/an-end-to-boring-data-with-visualizations-in-python?ref=https://www.linkedin.com/).